Home Cures for Dry, Flaky Scalp

 Dry scalp needs to be moisturized deeply to remove the dryness.
 The simplest thing you can do is an olive oil massage.
 Here is a complete oil massage for dry and scaly scalp.

-- bath towel which is big enough to wrap around your head.
+- Bath towel that is big enough to wrap around your head.

 - The first step is to squeeze the lemon into the bowl.